 Nicholas Carnes.
 2018.
 The Cash Ceiling: Why Only the Rich Run for Office--and What We Can Do About It, Princeton, NJ: Princeton University Press. [purchase]

 Nicholas Carnes.
 2013.
 White-Collar Government: The Hidden Role of Class in Economic Policy Making, Chicago, IL: The University of Chicago Press. [purchase] [online appendix] [corrected Table 2.2] [CLASS Dataset]

-Reviews: Perspectives on Politics, Political Science Quarterly, Congress and the Presidency, Publishers Weekly
+Reviews: Perspectives on Politics, Political Science Quarterly, American Review of Politics, Publishers Weekly

 Related Media: Vox, The Guardian, CBC/Radio Canada, WRAL/NC Policy Watch, NBC, Washington Post/Monkey Cage, Ottawa Citizen

 Awards: Harold D. Laswell Award, Carl Albert Award, Alan Rosenthal Prize, Gladys M. Kammerer Award